 - Allows full trunk access so that you can store extra cargo

 - Included locks with anti-theft protection

 - Better wind resistance designs when compared to other cargo carriers

 - UV-resistant designs for increased durability, even with plastic materials

 - Can be fitted with no special tools in many cases

 - Covered by a lifetime warranty with premium designs

 Even rooftop boxes have a few disadvantages.
 The main issue for some people is that they need help to place them into position on the roof of the car.
 Another disadvantage to the system comes with the fact that you need considerable storage space when the rooftop box is not on the car.
 The main drawbacks to using a rooftop box include:

-- Large size design means it can be hard to install for a single person
+- Large size and weight design means some models are hard to install for a single person

 - Increased storage space required when not in use